 These health indicators were then categorized into specific health needs and confirmed by acquiring the most up-to-date secondary information available at the county level.
 Then, categories were condensed where possible.
 For example, adult and youth obesity were collapsed into a single category called "Obesity."
-This process generated a list of 12 health indicators for the Parkview region, based off of HCI data, confirmed by recent secondary data:
+This process generated an initial list of 12 health indicators for the Parkview region as a whole and nine for LaGrange County, based off of HCI data and confirmed by recent secondary data sources:

-- Aging (Alzheimer's and osteoporosis)
+- Aging (Alzheimer's and Osteoporosis) (not a red indicator for LaGrange County)

-- Asthma
+- Asthma (not a red indicator for LaGrange County)

 - Cancer

 - Cardiovascular disease

 - Chronic renal disease

 - Diabetes

 - Healthcare access, cost and quality

 - Maternal, child, and infant health

 - Mental health

 - Obesity

-- Sexually transmitted diseases
+- Sexually transmitted diseases (not a red indicator for LaGrange County)

 - Tobacco use